Back to Scripture Treasury

 Priestly Action Is Received, Not Improvised

 The command "Do this" also has priestly force.
 Christ entrusts an action to His Apostles and, through them, to the sacrificial priesthood of .
-The liturgical act is not crowdsourced, self-generated, or redefined by preference.
+St. Cyprian and 's sacrificial are very steady on this point: the priest is not a religious host inventing a communal experience.
+He stands in received sacrificial order beneath Christ.[6]

 This matters because every crisis eventually attacks priesthood.
 Once sacred action is treated as community expression, the altar becomes a stage and certainty begins to dissolve.
 Luke 22:19 resists that collapse by rooting liturgical action in Christ's own command.